vietstacker/manuela-gitops-mirror/README.md

 argocd-server                                    1/1     Running   0          1m
 ```

-- Deploy the Factory Data Center
+- Deploy the Factory Data Center and CI/CD-Testing Env.

 ```bash
 oc create -n argocd -f ~/manuela-gitops/meta/argocd-ocp3.yaml
 ```
-Note: In this scope, Red Hat OpenDataHub (ODH) and CI/CD is not used.
+Note: In this scope, Red Hat OpenDataHub (ODH) is not used.
 You can see the .orig files in the ~/manuela-gitops/deployment/execenv-ocp3

 - Remove manuela-temp-amq namespace